Dr. Tholen's Comprehensive Guide to Breast Augmentation (Part 2 of 2)

 You can also reduce the risk of infection by showering rather than bathing, and you should absolutely stay out of the lake, Jacuzzi, pool, hot tub, or sauna for three weeks after surgery.
 Close contact with animals or household pets (especially cats) should be limited as well during this time.
 Taking your antibiotics as prescribed does not eliminate the need to follow these recommendations!

-You will also receive prescriptions for muscle relaxants, pain medication, and anti-inflammatory before you leave our Clinic (these are now e-prescribed and can be picked up prior to surgery so you don’t have to stop on the way home after surgery!
+You will also receive prescriptions for muscle relaxants, antibiotics, and anti-inflammatory medications before you leave our Clinic (these are now e-prescribed and can be picked up prior to surgery so you don’t have to stop on the way home after surgery!
+Narcotic prescriptions must be hand-signed and cannot be e-scribed in advance, called-in, or refilled by phone--new FDA rules.)
 Take your medications as advised to reduce nausea, vomiting, and the resultant increase of blood pressure that might start bleeding.
-Your breasts will not have drains (they are not necessary with our minimal-trauma surgical technique and careful control of bleeding points), but you will have a long-acting local anesthetic placed in your implant pocket to minimize immediate post-operative discomfort.
+Your breasts will not have drains (they are not necessary with our minimal-trauma surgical technique and careful control of bleeding points), but you will have a long-acting local anesthetic placed in your implant pocket to minimize immediate post-operative discomfort, as well as the extended-release local anesthetic Exparel noted previously.
 This multi-pronged approach is why the vast majority of our breast enlargement patients do so well.

 Following these recommendations will make the likelihood of a successful outcome as high as possible, and the risk of complications low.Your final appearance will take some time to be achieved, as your muscle, breast tissue, and skin must heal, stretch, soften, and settle over time.
 Some patients look fabulous days after surgery; most take somewhat longer!
 Most patients are sent home with a Velcro bandeau placed on the upper part of the breasts.
 This will be worn at night, and in most cases, patients will be asked to remain braless during the day.
 This will allow your breast implants to drop into the proper position over time.
 The amount of time necessary is different for each patient.
 Do not judge your recovery by the yardstick of a friend's or relative's experience; every patient is unique, and every recovery and result is also unique.
 I will guide you as time goes by and advise you on how to enhance your result.
 I offer our patients a lifetime of no-charge rechecks and will keep you apprised of the best advice I am capable of giving.